Flo Bojaj

-Florent "Flo" Bojaj (born 13 April 1996) is a professional footballer who plays as a midfielder for Hemel Hempstead Town.
+Florent "Flo" Bojaj (born 13 April 1996) is a professional footballer who plays as a midfielder for Hanwell Town.
 Born in England, he has represented Albania at youth international level.

 Early life

 Bojaj was born in London, England to Kosovo Albanian parents from Kosovo.

 Club career

 Youth career

 Flo Bojaj started his youth career with Oxhey Wanderers in the West Herts County League, where he was spotted by manager Andrew Hood while playing for his school.

 Bojaj went on to play for Boreham Wood, before signing for Huddersfield in 2013.

 Huddersfield Town

 Bojaj made several appearances for the Huddersfield Town Under-18s and Under-21s as both teams won their respective league titles for consecutive seasons.

 On 29 October 2015, he signed a contract with the Terriers until 2017 – with the club having the option of an extra year.

 After being named on the bench for a few games, Bojaj made his professional debut as a late substitute in Town's 2–0 win over Milton Keynes Dons, where he set up the second goal for Jamie Paterson.
 On 8 March 2016, Bojaj scored his first goal for Huddersfield, contributing the third in a 3–1 win over Reading.

 He was released at the end of the 2016–17 season.